 You are sold on the wonderfulness of English paper piecing…now what?
 Time to decide on a pattern and project!
 There are so many options available, so let’s take a look at just a few inspiring EPP designs to get you started.

 The classic hexagon is likely to be the most well-known and popular EPP pattern.
 Piece hexagons in the timeless Grandmother’s flower garden pattern, or arrange them randomly in a pattern that is pleasing to the eye.
 The pillow above is an example of this.

 Hexagon pinwheel by flossyblossy

-To create each pinwheel in this stunning quilt, Brioni Greenburg made three hexagaon paper templates, cut them in half to form six half hexagons, covered them with fabric, then sewed them together.
-The finished quilt consists of 1700 english paper pieces, all made on the train during her work commute.
+To create each pinwheel in this stunning quilt, Brioni Greenburg made three hexagon paper templates, cut them in half to form six-half hexagons, covered them with fabric, then sewed them together.
+The finished quilt consists of 1700 English paper pieces, all made on the train during her work commute.

 Inspired by a fellow bloggers quilt, Clare created her own version of the Rose Star block using English paper piecing.
 She printed out hexagons, cut them into kite and petals shapes, wrapped them in fabric, and sewed them back together to form her Rose Stars.
 Be sure to click on the photo to find directions and a quilt along for this project!

 For more EPP inspiration, be sure to check out the work of Katy Jones.
 She often shares her love of English paper piecing over at her blog, including templates to piece the Spring Carnival block above.
 Check out more of her EPP projects right here.